• ANZCA Environmental Sustainability Network

 Steering Committee Members

-• Dr Kenhui Heng (NSW)
+• Dr Kenhui Heng

 I believe in being actively involved in sustainable healthcare to reduce climate change and preserve our environment for the future, particularly with reducing volatile use and recycling.